hernantz/blog/content/one-configpy-to-config-all.md

 Keep in mind what belongs to which realm when writing code/scripts.
 Everything can live in the same repo, but at least they will be in different folders (`src/` and `ops/`, for example).
-Configuration for each service should be handled separately, do not use a single `config.py` to configure Nginx and Postgres for instance.
+Configuration for each service (Nginx, Postgresql, etc) should be handled separately, by specialized tools.

-Consolidate a very similar set of tools for dev and production envs.
+And speaking of tools, consolidate a very similar set of tool for dev and production envs.
 Containers are gaining popularity everywhere, use something like [docker][13] or [ansible-container][14] for both realms.

 [^1]: Now, not everything that is configuration should me handled through prettyconf.